typelevel/Laika/docs/intro.md

 * Browse the API in the [Scaladoc].

 * Follow on [Twitter] for release announcements.

+* Create [Issues] here on GitHub for bug reports or enhancement requests.

+* Ask questions on [Stackoverflow], tagging with Laika and Scala.

+There will also be a dedicated forum in case of growing interest in Laika.

 This manual is written in Markdown and transformed by Laika.
 Its source is included in the repository inside the `docs` folder.